Review | ‘Legacy of Thieves’ brings Uncharted’s Hollywood spectacles to the PS5 right in time for the red carpet

-Ahead of the upcoming film debut, Naughty Dog, the developer behind the franchise, is releasing “Uncharted: Legacy of Thieves Collection,” a polished-up Playstation 5 update to the two most recent Uncharted games.
-Both adventures – “Uncharted 4: A Thief’s End” and “Uncharted: The Lost Legacy” – look better, feel better and sound better on the PS5.
+Ahead of the upcoming film debut, Naughty Dog, the developer behind the franchise, is releasing “Uncharted: Legacy of Thieves Collection,” a polished-up PlayStation 5 update to the two most recent Uncharted games.
+Both adventures — “Uncharted 4: A Thief’s End” and “Uncharted: The Lost Legacy” — look better, feel better and sound better on the PS5.
 If you’ve never tried the series before, the remastered collection is a great excuse to jump in.
-But, like any action movie, if you’ve already played the Uncharted games, “Legacy of Thieves” can feel like rewatching a film you already own.
+But, like any action movie, if you’ve already played the Uncharted games, “Legacy of Thieves” can feel like re-watching a film you already own.
 Once you’ve been through it a few times, the movie magic can start to lose its spell.

 For the first-timers here, “A Thief’s End” is the award-winning final act of Nathan Drake’s story.
-I’ll tip-toe around the plot details and just write that in the beginning of the game, which originally released in 2016, Drake is cajoled out of retirement to go on one last hunt for a long-dead pirate’s treasure.
-“The Lost Legacy," which Naughty Dog released a year later, follows Chloe Fraizer and Nadine Ross — two of the most compelling characters in the series — on their own adventure through the Western Ghats, a mountain range on the southwest coast of India.
+I’ll tiptoe around the plot details and just write that in the beginning of the game, which originally released in 2016, Drake is cajoled out of retirement to go on one last hunt for a long-dead pirate’s treasure.
+“The Lost Legacy,” which Naughty Dog released a year later, follows Chloe Fraizer and Nadine Ross — two of the most compelling characters in the series — on their own adventure through the Western Ghats, a mountain range on the southwest coast of India.
 Neither of these games is going to spoil whatever happens in Tom Holland’s adventure as Nathan Drake.
 Sony has said that the movie “took inspiration from the games” but the story line is “completely unique.”

-“A Thief’s End” and “The Lost Legacy” are now a part of a growing library of games that have been remastered for the PS5, including Sucker Punch’s “Ghosts of Tsushima."
-(My colleague Gene Park called the PS5 remaster of “Ghosts" one of the prettiest games ever made.)
+“A Thief’s End” and “The Lost Legacy” are now a part of a growing library of games that have been remastered for the PS5, including Sucker Punch’s “Ghosts of Tsushima.”
+(My colleague Gene Park called the PS5 remaster of “Ghosts” one of the prettiest games ever made.)
 I’ve never been one to notice the fine details in an update when developers show side-by-side comparisons of an original game and its remastered alternative.
-I always feels like I’m at the optician, squinting at tiny letters during the eye exam.
+I always feel like I’m at the optician, squinting at tiny letters during the eye exam.
 What I can say is this: After around five years, which is approaching middle-age for any game, both of the Uncharted titles look pretty spotless on Sony’s new spaceship of a console.

 Dust hangs in the air as make your way into a subterranean tomb.
 Gas lamps flicker shadows against the walls.
 In “The Lost Legacy,” the ancient Hindu temples of the long-gone Hoysala Empire seemed photo-realistic at times.
 There were a few moments when the game prompted Chloe to take photos of the vista in “The Lost Legacy.”
 I always took the opportunity.